From Santa Fe to Las Cruces, New Mexico debt relief programs save millions of consumers from bankruptcy.

 Collection and late marks may come off credit with validation:

 The good news is that if a validation program can successfully dispute your account and prove it to be legally uncollectible, this can lead to derogatory marks coming off your credit.
-After an account is determined to be lawfully uncollectible, a collection agency can no longer legally continue reporting the account on a person’s credit report.
+After an account is determined to be legally uncollectible, a collection agency can no longer legally report the account on a person’s credit report.

 Tax consequences come with the settlement:

 No tax consequence with validation:

 With validation, if a collection account is proven to be legally uncollectible and invalid, there’s no tax liability.

 Creditors can issue you a summons if you don’t pay your bills in full and on time every month:

 There is a chance your creditors can sue you on both settlement and validation.
 If you receive a credit card lawsuit, you need to either attend court or make sure the settlement company that’s helping you responds to the summons on your behalf.
 The only time a credit card summons can turn into a judgment where your wages could potentially get garnished is if the summons gets ignored entirely, which no reputable New Mexico credit card consolidation company would let happen.

 With validation, you’d get refunded on the account that receives a summons.
 You would then be referred to an attorney who will help resolve it by either settling the account for less than the full amount or by using legal violations to fight the summons and get it dismissed.